1972: A family business

-In 1972, father and son team, Sid and Stephen Brackley, started Audience Systems in Sid’s garage in Staines, Middlesex.
-The first projects were modular demountable tiered seating systems.
+In 1972, father and son team, Sid and Stephen Brackley, start Audience Systems in Sid’s garage in Staines, Middlesex.
+The first projects are modular demountable tiered seating systems.

-A year later, taking advantage of the government’s Rural Investment Scheme, which offered companies incentives to relocate, the Brackleys decided to move Audience Systems to a unit on the West Wilts Trading Estate, Westbury.
-The first hired employee was Len Petingale, a tool engineer.
+A year later, taking advantage of the government’s Rural Investment Scheme, the Brackleys move Audience Systems to a unit on the West Wilts Trading Estate, Westbury.
+The first hired employee is Len Petingale, a tool engineer.

-In a move that broadened the company's horizons to offer a global view, Audience Systems became part of the Kotobuki Corporation of Japan.
-Together with sister company Interkal in the USA, Audience Systems was now part of the world’s largest group of seating companies.
+Audience Systems becomes part of the Kotobuki Corporation of Japan.
+Together with sister company Interkal in the USA, Audience Systems is now part of the world’s largest group of seating companies.
 Kotobuki’s products also include street furniture, signage, play equipment, and pods for the famous Japanese capsule hotels.
-Drawing on the design expertise of Kotobuki, Audience Systems introduced the unique Espace 628 chair to the UK.
+Drawing on the design expertise of Kotobuki, Audience Systems introduces the unique Espace 628 chair to the UK.
 It is still the company’s best-selling chair.

-Audience Systems won the Queen’s award for Export.
+Audience Systems win the Queen’s award for Export.
 To win this, a company must demonstrate outstanding performance and growth in export for its industry and size.
-Audience Systems was generating around two thirds of its business overseas.
+Audience Systems is now generating around two thirds of its business outside the UK.

-After sporting many different looks, Audience Systems adopted its current logo.
-HRH The Duke of York visited in recognition of Audience Systems’ continued success in export.
+After sporting many different looks, Audience Systems adopts its current logo.
+HRH The Duke of York visits in recognition of Audience Systems’ continued success in export.